 Select the DB SQL link and type your database name (same name as your default WordPress DB) followed by an underscore (_).
 Choose the number of databases and click “Submit”.

 This will give you the instructions needed for mySQL to create your new DBs.
 (You’re welcome :D)

-There is one other table you’ll need to create (2 if you intend to provide a VIP database).
-To create these tables you’ll just want to copy one of the lines generated from the database tool and use the same root database name with additional tags of “global” (and vip1, vip2, etc if needed).
+There is one other database you’ll need to create (2 if you intend to provide a VIP database).
+To create these databases, you’ll just want to copy one of the lines generated from the database tool and use the same root database name with additional tags of “global” (and vip1, vip2, etc if needed).
 So you’re final output for this line will look something like this:

 CREATE DATABASE `dbname_global` DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;